Logarithms

 1. Basic equation:

-logbf(x)=cf(x)=bc\log_b f(x) = c \quad \Rightarrow \quad f(x) = b^c
+logbf(x)=cf(x)=bc \log_b f(x) = c \quad \Rightarrow \quad f(x) = b^c

-logbf(x)=logbg(x)f(x)=g(x)\log_b f(x) = \log_b g(x) \quad \Rightarrow \quad f(x) = g(x)
+logbf(x)=logbg(x)f(x)=g(x) \log_b f(x) = \log_b g(x) \quad \Rightarrow \quad f(x) = g(x)

 Consider the base:

-1. If b>1b > 1 (logarithmic function is increasing):
+1. If b>1b > 1 (increasing function):

-logbf(x)>logbg(x)f(x)>g(x)>0\log_b f(x) > \log_b g(x) \quad \Rightarrow \quad f(x) > g(x) > 0
+logbf(x)>logbg(x)f(x)>g(x)>0 \log_b f(x) > \log_b g(x) \quad \Rightarrow \quad f(x) > g(x) > 0

-2. If 0<b<10 < b < 1 (logarithmic function is decreasing):
+2. If 0<b<10 < b < 1 (decreasing function):

-logbf(x)>logbg(x)0<f(x)<g(x)\log_b f(x) > \log_b g(x) \quad \Rightarrow \quad 0 < f(x) < g(x)
+logbf(x)>logbg(x)0<f(x)<g(x) \log_b f(x) > \log_b g(x) \quad \Rightarrow \quad 0 < f(x) < g(x)